What is Breast Lift (Mastopexy) Surgery?

 Breast Lift also known as a Mastopexy surgery is a surgical technique to lift your breasts.
 A Mastopexy will restore your breasts to a more youthful position.
 In other words, your breasts will be perkier and have roundness and volume.
 Often genetics, aging, and pregnancy cause breasts to deflate, sag, and droop.

 Dr. Sailon approaches Mastopexy surgery with sensitivity and understanding of how a woman’s breasts can influence her self-perception and confidence.
-It is essential a woman feel feminine both in and out of her clothing.
+It is essential a woman feels feminine both in and out of her clothing.

 Because of this, Dr. Sailon seeks to restore a natural-looking youthfulness to the breasts without looking “fake" or overdone.
 Breast lifts must be carefully tailored to the individual to ensure the desired results can be obtained.
 During your consultation, Dr. Sailon will listen to your concerns and develop a strategy that suits your needs.